-Being a hero isn’t easy and if you have to battle monsters, increase you stats or generally prepare for a epic quest, eventually you will need to deal with a shop keeper.
-Shop keepers in games have been around since the first Nintendo Entertainment System (NES) when they appeared in various games such as the original Zelda.
+Being a hero isn’t easy and if you have to battle monsters, increase your stats or generally prepare for an epic quest, eventually you will need to deal with a shopkeeper.
+Shopkeepers in games have been around since the first Nintendo Entertainment System (NES) when they appeared in various games such as the original Zelda.
 In most cases, they were just a simple character behind a table with a set of shelves showing his wares.
 However, as games evolved, the stores within video games developed as well.
 Below we look at an array of shop keepers within games and their memorable features.

 Black Market Mad Russian | Dark Sector | Xbox 360

 So you are fighting an army single-handedly in the back end of an Eastern European country and one arm is infected with an alien virus but a quick jaunt into the sewers will bring you face-to-face with a black market dealer happy to sell you all manner of weapons and accessories whilst poking fun at your infected state.

 Mad Pirate | Ittle dew | PC & Mobile

 This totally insane shopkeeper is the pivot on which the whole game revolves around.
 His refusal to give you a life raft at the start of the game propels our hero on a quest across the entire island.
 You revisit this shop on various occasions having hilarious conversations with the bonkers buccaneer as you gain all the items you need to progress through the game.

 The Merchant | Resident Evil 4 | Nintendo Gamecube

 In a zombie filled village in the middle of nowhere, you might think the chance of purchasing equipment is pretty rare.
 Fear not though as there is a very odd trench coat clad seller with the strangest voice that will you help you out along your journey.